The Wizard of Laughter: Make Your Bad Mood Disappear

 “Please!
 Just keep driving!”

-So I like to vent my frustrations in the voice of a famous person, cartoon character or a funny accent.
+So now, I like to vent my frustrations in the voice of a famous person or cartoon character, or in a funny accent.
 You think I’m crazy, right?
-Well, the tension dissipates, my mood changes and I’m able to find enjoyment in the moment when I do impressions.
+But either way, the tension dissipates, my mood changes and I’m able to find enjoyment in the moment when I do impressions.
 I bounce back.
 And it works every time.

-While you might think I’m nuts, and anyone witnessing my crazy antics might agree, at least I know I will be going home to my family or to a client meeting or making an important decision in a good mood.
-In fact, my energy level is cranked.
+While you might think I’m nuts, and anyone witnessing my crazy antics might agree, at least I know I will be going home to my family, heading to a client meeting or making an important decision in a good mood and with my energy level cranked upwards.
 Why?
 Because I am able to change my state of mind.

-I go from a bad mood to a good one just by choosing to make a slight shift in my attitude.
-I choose to see the humor in a tough situation and allow myself the freedom to laugh.
-And I think this common sense success strategy needs to be embraced by people in all walks of life, personally and professionally.
+I go from a bad mood to a good one just by making a slight change in my attitude: I choose to see the humor in a tough situation and allow myself the freedom to laugh.
+And I think this common sense success strategy is one that needs to be embraced in both the personal and professional spheres of life.

-Choosing to defuse a stressful situation with humor is the fastest way I know to bounce back and acquire the attitude you need to succeed, while also enjoying the process of getting there.
+Choosing to defuse a stressful situation with humor is the fastest way I know to bounce back and change your attitude to one you need to succeed, while also enjoying the process of getting there.
 I guess you could call me the Wizard of Laughter.

 + posts